-Autism Strategy Action Plan
+Autism Strategy Action Plan Review

-(September 2015)
+(January 2017)

-No. Action Lead Progress Completed by Outcomes - what will the difference be?
-How will we know we've achieved this?
-4.1 Work with the providers on the Supported Living Accreditation Select List (SLASL) to ensure they can offer consistent and good quality support for people with autism RBC Commissioning Audit of current training levels completed and to be reviewed by Partnership Board April 2016 Autistic people who need supported living can get appropriate support from a SLASL provider with the skills to meet their needs 75% of SLASL providers will have core staff trained to work with people with autism so they are skilled to support these people 4.2 Health and Accommodation with Care strategies highlight the needs of autistic people RBC Commissioning Strategies currently being drafted.
+Accreditation Select List (SLASL) to ensure they can offer consistent and good quality support for people with autism Commissioning reviewed by Partnership Board supported living can get appropriate support from a SLASL provider with the skills to meet their needs will have core staff trained to work with people with autism so they are skilled to support these people 4.2 Ensure that the Council's Learning Disability, Mental Health and Accommodation with Care strategies highlight the needs of autistic people RBC Commissioning Strategies completed.
 Learning Disability Partnership Board Housing group is supporting this work and ensuring autism is covered.
 February 2016 Future supported living plans ensure there is sufficient appropriate accommodation for people with autism Council commissioning strategies and plans in place 4.3 Review learning from existing safety schemes (Safe Places, BAS Autism Alert Card) to understand what more needs to be done to highlight safe places in the community to people with autism Learning Disability Partnership Board - Living and Working group Use review to consider possible card for sensory issues.
 Lead to be identified from the Autism Partnership Board to support this work.
 August 2016 Safety schemes support more people with autism to feel safe when they are outside their homes Increase in the number of people with a BAS Autism Alert Card 4.4 Engage with the Berkshire West Joint Commissioning Plan for Services for People with Learning Disabilities, Autism and Challenging Behaviour with partners RBC, South, Central and West Commissioning Support Unit 'Positive living' model developed in Reading in line with the Berkshire West work.
 Further steps to implement actions are within the separate action plan.
-March 2017 Provide specialist community support that reduces the need for inpatient assessment and treatment and where admissions are necessary, reduces the length of time Principles of the work incorporated in the Learning Disability Strategy Residents of Reading in this cohort can access specialist community support that reduces the use of inpatient assessment 4.6 Review advocacy services for people accessing Adult Social Care to ensure support is available for autistic people who need this from trained staff with knowledge and expertise RBC Disability Service To be considered as part of any further review of services or recomissioning.
-May 2016 Support from appropriately trained advocates means that people with autism can engage effectively with Adult Social Care services Review numbers accessing new advocacy services to engage with Adult Social Care services.
+March 2017 Provide specialist community support that reduces the need for inpatient assessment and treatment and where admissions are necessary, reduces the length of time Principles of the work incorporated in the Learning Disability Strategy Residents of Reading in this cohort can access specialist community support that reduces the use of inpatient assessment 4.6 Review advocacy services for people accessing Adult Social Care to ensure support is available for autistic people who need this from trained staff with knowledge and expertise RBC Disability Service Reading Voice Trained 4 Care Act Advocates Autism specifically Included in specification for forthcoming Advocacy tender.
+Jan 2017 Support from appropriately trained advocates means that people with autism can engage effectively with Adult Social Care services Review numbers accessing new advocacy services to engage with Adult Social Care services.
 Service users give positive feedback on advocacy support